 Buildings and improvements including trust accounts

-Buildings and improvements 2-50 years
+Buildings and improvements 2-50 y

 Other tangible assets

-Structures 2-50 years 2-17 years Machinery and equipment Tools, furniture and fixtures 2-19 years
+Structures 2-50 years

+Machinery and equipment 2-17 years

+Tools, furniture and fixtures 2-19 years

 Costs related to the renovation, construction and improvement of properties are capitalized.
 Expenditures for repairs and maintenance which do not add to the value or prolong the useful life of a property, are expensed when incurred.